When Parrot contacted me to see if I might be interested in their new Parrot AR Drone fully autonomous quadricopter, I jumped at the opportunity.

 quad rotor RC helicopters

-or qudrocopters as they are often called and of course the AR Drone was the perfect quad rotor to start with.
+,qudrocopters, or multi-rotor as they are often called and of course the AR was the perfect quad rotor to start with way back then.

-Pictured here are all the bits that come standard with the Parrot AR Drone right out of the box!
+Pictured here are all the bits that come standard with the AR Drone right out of the box!
 The latest 2.0 version (second generation) is also available now with pretty much the same components in an angular body and much better HD camera.

 The Easiest Flying Experience Ever!

 What I wasn’t prepared for was just how easy the Parrot AR drone was to get airborne and is by far the easiest to fly RC aircraft I have ever flown.